Page updated 21st January 2017

 When the Royal Albert Memorial Museum was built in the years 1865 to 1869, Queen Street suddenly became the new trendy part of town, bringing custom to Harding and Richards.
 The museum retained some existing cellars, when it was built, and in 1869 a tunnel was constructed, from Harding and Richards own cellars, beneath Little Paul Street to the cellars under the museum. a stone was placed with the inscription, "This tunnel was built on the construction of the Albert Museum 1869 by Harding Richards, Wine Merchants".
 The tunnel was eventually bricked up, and Harding and Richards, reverted to using only the cellars below the shop.

-The premises use remained as a wine and spirits merchant, through a couple of changes of ownership, probably due to mergers, until sometime after 1985, when de Paula Sport occupied the building.
+The premises use remained as a wine and spirits merchant, through a couple of changes of ownership, probably due to mergers, until sometime 1966 when it became John Webber Sport, and in 1985, de Paula Sport occupied the building.
 The well known Chumleys opened, and remained a favourite watering hole in Queen Street, when the business was renamed the Pitcher and Piano in February 1998.

 Roll forward to 12 September 2013, when the Pitcher and Piano closed, after the company received an offer they 'couldn't refuse’, from an unnamed company, which turned out to be the Bristol based Los Iguanos.
 The business was founded in 1991, and had been expanding for some time, with 30 branches across the country, when it pitched for the premises in Queen Street.
 After an extensive refurbishment, it was announced that the opening was to be 14 November 2013.
 Thus, this fine Victorian building, so long serving Exeter as a wine and spirit shop, and later a restaurant, continues in use in Queen Street, hopefully for many more years.